bobermilk/etterna2osu/readme.md

 # etterna2osu
-This tool converts etterna charts to osu maps.
-There is no offset issue :3
+This tool converts etterna charts to osu maps

-Only windows is supported for now. linux/macos i'll write soon
+Only windows is supported for now. linux/macos support coming soon

 # How to run?
-Download the exe from the ![release page](https://github.com/bobermilk/etterna2osu/releases)
+Download the exe from the ![release page](https://github.com/bobermilk/etterna2osu/releases) unzip and open etterna2osu.exe

 Don't trust prebuilt?:
 python src/etterna2osu.py